sussynk/sussynk/README.md

 # 👋 Hi, I'm Clement!

-💻 Software Developer | 🚀 Tech Enthusiast | 📍 Based in Malaysia
+💻 Software Developer | 🚀 Tech Enthusiast | 🐱 Beginner "Hecker"

 ## ✨ About Me

 I’m a passionate developer who loves building innovative solutions and trying open-source projects.
 I enjoy learning new technologies and improving my skills in software development.
 My goal is to create impactful applications that make a difference!

-*   🔭 Currently working on exciting new projects in **Artificial Intelligence (AI) and Security Software**.
-*   💡 Interested in AI, tax solutions, and cybersecurity solutions.
-*   🌱 Pro-Python supporter

 ## My Skills